moorthyrahul/Ascend_Huawei/README.md

 ## Training dataset preprocessing
 <hr/>
 The input image size for this model is 224 x 224 and are preprocessed before sending them to the model for training.
-The preprocessing step include:
+The image preprocessing steps include (but are not limited to):

 - Random crop
 - Horizontal flip
 - Normalization

-Note: You may implement your own preprocessing technique in `preprocessing.py`

-## Experiments:
+## Experiments
 <hr/>

 We implemented the following parameter changes to give our observations on changes in batch time, loss convergence and training time: